metagenlab/zDB/dev.md

 - [ ] add download newick tree on pfam, TM tabs and phylogeny with BBH
 - [ ] add uniprot proteome column (+ percent overlap) to genome table
 - [ ] add explanations for hydropathy plot
+- [ ] improve integration of transporters_family and

 ### priority 2